Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

   Activate this toggle to automatically generate a SKU for the offer.
 Deactivate the toggle to enter a SKU manually.
 By default, this toggle is active.

 - *SKU*
-  Enter an individual SKU (Stock Keeping Unit) for the offer.
+  Enter an individual SKU for the offer.
 The SKU (Stock Keeping Unit) is an identification number and should be assigned only once.
 [comment]: <> (offer or product? how does this work?
 When I enter a different SKU, The SKU is automatically overwritten)

 - *Change Tracking mode*